prisma/prisma1/README.md

 ## Supported Databases

 Prisma can be used for MySQL Databases out of the box.
-More databases connectors will follow:
+More database connectors will follow:

 * [PostgreSQL Connector](https://github.com/graphcool/prisma/issues/1641)
 * [MS SQL Connector](https://github.com/graphcool/prisma/issues/1642)